Emmotes/ic_spoilers/docs/season_3.md

         "pre": {"conditions": [
             {
                 "condition": "upgrade_purchased 10682",
-                "desc": "Spurt Increases the damage of Champions within two slots by $amount%" },
+                "desc": "Spurt Increases the damage of Champions two slots away by $amount%" },
             {"desc": "Spurt increases the damage of adjacent Champions by $amount%"}
         ]},
         "post": {"conditions": [{
             "condition": "spurt_is_spirit_v2",
-            "desc": "^^({Spirit:}#99C7F7 This effect is increased by 2% for each second of Ultimate cooldown that Spurt has, stacking multiplicatively)"
+            "desc": "^^({Spirit:}#99C7F7 This effect is increased by 2% for each second of Spurt's maximum Ultimate cooldown, stacking multiplicatively)"
         }]}
     },
     "id": 1426,